jan-ramos/Streamlit_Chatbot/README.md

-# Class Notes and Textbooks QnA
+# Streamlit Document Loader QnA Chatbot

 Chat with your class notes and textbooks using OpenAI gpt-3.5-turbo.